paperpatch/budget_tracker/README.md

 Go to [Budget Tracker Heroku Deployed Site](https://budget-tracker-software.herokuapp.com/) to add or subtract transactions.
 User has the ability to enter deposits and expenses offline and will be added to the tracker when the application is brought back online.

 Budget Tracker includes `Service Workers` to allow background scripts to run in the browser, separate from JavaScript.
+Also works with `IndexedDB` to persistently store data inside a user's browser.

 Budget Tracker incorporates web manifest with the app's metadata, to let users' devices install an app to their chrome data found on [Chrome Apps](chrome://apps/).
 This currently works with Google Chrome browser.